csm-applications/CSM-CMtoolkit/README.md

 # This project contains:

-- Official documentation in the form of a master's thesis defended on 04/02/2018.
+- Official documentation presented in a master's thesis document - 04/02/2018;
-- Implementation using the Java language of the features described in the documentation.
+- Java implementation of concept map generator;
-- Python implementation that will be used in future projects
+- Python implementation (beta version) to be used in future projects;
-- The corpus used to train and test the proposed initiatives.
+-  Annotated corpus of abstracts used for training and testing the proposed approach.

 # Running the project

-To run this project you must download the Java project.
-From this you can use each module separately only by solving the dependencies necessary for the project to work.
+To run this project you will need Java (1.8 version).
+Each module can be used separately, but first you will need to solve all dependencies.

-To download Stanford Parser dependencies, go to:
+The main dependency is the Stanford Parser, go to:
 - https://nlp.stanford.edu/software/lex-parser.shtml

-The second option is to use the modules for construction of Conceptual Maps present in graphical interface.
-For this you must import the complete project and resolve the dependencies.
-Remember to update the paths to the corpus files.
+Use the graphical interface to build Conceptual Maps
+PS: don't forget to update the paths to the corpus files.

 # License